 The Irish Heritage Music Bursary

-Young Irish musicians face huge financial challenges to study and establish their careers in the UK and internationally.
-The Irish Heritage Music Bursary, launched in 2015, aims to identify our most talented musicians and provide financial support for their continuing education, together with performance opportunities with Irish Heritage, enabling them to reach their artistic and career potential.
+Young Irish musicians face huge nancial challenges to study and establish their careers in the UK.
+The Irish Heritage Music Bursary, launched in 2015, aims to identify our most talented Irish musicians working or studying in Britain and provides nancial support for their continuing education, together with performance opportunities with Irish Heritage.

 We extend special thanks to the panel judges and those generous donors who make the Bursary possible.
 We will continue to expand its reach and provide greater opportunities to all the young musicians who participate.

 You will see profiles of a number of our past winners in our story brochure (download).

 Joint Artistic Director